 Your Houston implant dentist can recommend a variety of solutions for missing tooth or teeth, particularly dental implant and fixed bridge.
 Dental implant and fixed bridge are sought-after procedures for the main reasons that they can provide utmost comfort and natural appearance.
-However, there can be instances that patients have to take partial dentures as a last resort.
+However, there can be instances that patients

 The removable Partial denture’s main difference is that it is removable.
 It is the typical removable dental appliance – it’s sometimes kept in a glass or hidden in a drawer.
 Surely, just thinking about wearing it can already cause embarrassment to some people.
 But, unfortunately, this is just one of the many inconveniences of partial dentures.